-Cat's generally aren't thought of as pets one trains but anyone whose kitten has scratched the furniture knows some behavior just isn't acceptable.
-Unlike dogs which must be house broken, most of what goes into training a cat is discouraging unwanted behavior like climbing up on counters.
+Cat's generally aren't thought of as pets that can be trained, but anyone whose kitten has scratched the furniture knows that some behavior just isn't acceptable.
+Unlike dogs, who must be housebroken, most of what goes into training a cat is discouraging unwanted behavior.
 An important part of training your cat is rewarding good behavior and discouraging bad behavior.
-It may take some time, but these tips and tricks can help your cat understand (and stop) her inappropriate behaviors.
+It may take some time, but these tips and tricks can help your cat understand (and stop) their inappropriate behavior.

 How to Discourage Bad Behavior in Cats

 - Use the 'noisy can' trick.
 This is a tried-and-true trick for deterring cats from many bad behaviors.
 Simply remove the lid from an aluminum can and put in several pennies or pebbles.
 Secure the lid and shake the can when he's naughty.

 - Use citrus scent.
 Cats hate the smell of citrus.
 Spray around areas where cats misbehave or scatter orange and lemon peels around to keep them out of certain areas.